Family Review: What children told us in our first Call to Action

 “Family means everything to me.
 Family celebrates the good times and are there to support you during the bad times.” – Boy, age 13 – 17

-To illustrate these stories and highlight the voices of the over 3,700 children who responded to the Call, we have produced an interactive website.
+To illustrate these stories and highlight the voices of the over 3,700 children and parents who responded to the Call, we have produced an interactive website.
 The website shows responses to the two main questions, ‘what three words would you use to describe ‘family’?’ and ‘what does family mean to you?’.
 The latter question can be viewed as an interactive word cloud, where clicking on each word reveals example quotes containing that word, which can then be filtered by age group.

 I welcome you to explore these responses, to hear what children think and feel about family, in their own words.